mounikaprakash/CSC510_Project1/README.md

 export FLASK_APP=flaskr

 flask init-db
-When the above command doesn't work: python -m flask init-db
+When the above command doesn't work, use the below command: python -m flask init-db

 # Run
 To run just do the following

 flask run
+When the above command doesn't work, use the below command: python -m flask run
 ## Application Overview
 <img src="/doc/ApplicationStructure.png" />